quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 the handshake but differ after the handshake, then A is compatible with B and B is compatible with A.

-Version compatibility is not bijective: it is possible for version A to be compatible with version B and for B not to be compatible with A. This could happen for example if version B is a strict superset of version A.
+Version compatibility is not symmetric: it is possible for version A to be compatible with version B and for B not to be compatible with A. This could happen for example if version B is a strict superset of version A.